MBD-1 / MOSFET BASS Distortion

-The Damnation Audio MOSFET Bass Distortion or “MBD-1” was originally intended as a distortion pedal for low-tuned high-output basses.
-I searched long and hard for a pedal that could get me the smooth distorted bass sounds I heard in other people’s rigs but without having to sacrifice my ape-like pick attack in Drop A# with a bass pushing an unreasonably high output signal.
+The Damnation Audio MOSFET Bass Distortion or “MBD-1” or simply “MBD” was originally intended as a distortion pedal for low-tuned high-output basses.
+I searched long and hard for a pedal that could get me the smooth distorted bass sounds I heard in other people’s rigs but without having to sacrifice my ape-like pick attack in Drop A# while pushing an unreasonably high output signal.
 I couldn’t find it so I had to build my own.

-Then I showed my friends and they said, “that’s nice and all but it’s not dirty enough!!!”
-So I added a boost on the front end to accommodate a larger range of basses.
-Then I added a depth control to accommodate a larger range of tunings.
-Then I added a parallel clean channel to accommodate a larger range of blended distortion tones.
-Then I added a tone control to accommodate a larger range of amps and signal chains.
-Then I added a Shift control to accommodate an even larger range of amps and signal chains.
+I then showed my friends who played normal basses in more rational tunings and they said, “that’s nice and all but it’s not dirty enough.”
+So, I added a boost on the front end to accommodate a large range of basses.
+Then I added a depth control to accommodate a large range of tunings.
+Then a parallel low-passed JFET boost channel was added to allow for blended distortion tones.
 The revisions kept going and the tweaking happened on and off for over a year and with multiple prototypes.

-What started out as a simple project to help me raise hell on stage became a super flexible distortion engine capable of copping a ton of familiar and new bass distortion tones.
-This is the pedal that started Damnation Audio.
+What started out as a simple project to help me raise hell on stage became a super flexible bass distortion capable of copping a ton of familiar and new bass distortion tones.
+This is the pedal that started Damnation Audio and it could be the only bass distortion you ever need.
+Well, that’s a pretty bold statement.
+How about I just say it’ll always be Good Enough.

 Gain: Controls the amount of input gain of the distortion channel.